 These feeding stations also act as a rehabilitation center for formerly captive or orphaned orangutans who are brought to be looked after and reintroduced to their natural and wild environment.
 These orangutans are considered to be semi-wild since some were once captive or they are used to the presence of humans.

 The first and second feeding stations are located in Tanjung Puting National Park and have a roped off area where observers can witness the orangutans during the two feeding times per day.

 We had a bit of a mild scare when one of the male orangutans unpredictably came down from a tree towards us and our guide at the first station.
 We had to quickly move out of the way to be sure we didn’t disturb or anger this hormonal guy.

-The third and most famous station was Camp Leakey.
-Named after famous paleoanthropologist Louis Leakey, who was a mentor to Dr. Birute Galdikas who performed some of the most important studies done to date on orangutans here.
-Camp Leakey has been around since 1971 and has been featured several times in National Geographic and even in documentaries.
+The third and most famous station is Camp Leakey.
+Named after famous paleoanthropologist Louis Leakey, who was a mentor to Dr. Birute Galdikas who performed some of the most important studies done to date on orangutans here at this very feeding station in Borneo Indonesia.
+Camp Leakey was founded in 1971 and has been featured several times in National Geographic and even in documentaries.

 Dr. Leakey was also mentor to other famous anthropologists Jane Goodall and Diane Fossey.

 Here, you will get to witness the orangutans from a safe distance and perhaps even see a scientist studying or conducting research.